 An electric skillet is a great way to gain back some valuable stove top real estate.
 They are one part hot plate, one part non stick pan, however, they are not the easiest to clean.
-Lucky for you, if you have never cleaned an electric skillet or were unsure if you were doing it the right way, we have just the guide for you.
+Lucky for you, if you have never cleaned an electric skillet or were unsure if you were doing it the right way, I have just the guide for you.

 - How to Clean an Electric Skillet

 - Additional Tips for Cleaning Electric Skillets

 - Can You Put an Electric Skillet in the Dishwasher?

 - How Does Baking Soda Help Remove Burned on Food?